A Framework for Fine-Grained Synchronization of Dependent GPU Kernels: Auto-tuning of Policies and Tile Orders

+\compiler{} automatically perform several optimizations to improve the performance of a \libname{} synchronized workload.
+These optimizations depend on the architecture details of the GPU, occupancy of CUDA kernels, and grid sizes.
+The optimizations are as follows:

-The wait-kernel is required to ensure that all thread blocks of the producer-kernel are scheduled on the GPU before the consumer-kernel.
-However, we can avoid invoking the wait-kernel if thread blocks of both producer- and consumer-kernel can be scheduled in a single wave.
-This condition is satisfied when the sum of thread blocks of both kernels is less than or equal to the minimum occupancy of both kernels.
+\spara{Avoid Wait Kernel} The wait-kernel mechanism ensures that all thread blocks of the producer kernel are scheduled on the GPU before the consumer kernel.
+However, if both producer and consumer kernels can be executed in less than two waves, we do not need the wait-kernel mechanism.